thoughtspot/thoughtspot.github.io/_release/notes.md

 ### ThoughtSpot mobile beta

 Our brand new mobile app is now available in beta on iOS devices for customers with ThoughtSpot 5.1 or later.
-If you want to try it, contact us at: <a href="https://docs.google.com/forms/d/e/1FAIpQLSfs8SyPeXdiL5lpcp8tulPLLoaXbNJcpNgIuFcU6pr34vOx6A/viewform" target="_blank">ThoughtSpot Mobile App Beta Access.</a>
+If you want to try it, fill out this form: <a href="https://docs.google.com/forms/d/e/1FAIpQLSfs8SyPeXdiL5lpcp8tulPLLoaXbNJcpNgIuFcU6pr34vOx6A/viewform" target="_blank">ThoughtSpot Mobile App Beta Access.</a>

 ### Favorites